HBenpitsu/miraibov2/docs/architecture.md

 - `id`
 - `period`
-- `displayOption`: a `MonitordisplayOption`.
+- `displayOption`: a `MonitorDisplayOption`.
 It affects the price of the ticket.
 - `categories`

 #### 3.2.1.7.
 Ticket